shenjean/diversity/README.md

 ```

 #### Should I use raw or trimmed fastq files?
 You can specify raw, untrimmed fastq files to Qiime2, and trim them within the Qiime2 environment, e.g. using DADA2.
-Alternatively, you can also use pre-trimmed fastq files.
-This way,you do not have to trim them further in Qiime, or you could just perform minimal trimming if you would like.
+Alternatively, you can also use pre-trimmed fastq files so that you only have to process them minimally in Qiime2.

 #### How do I create the manifest file?